amd/ryzen-ai-documentation/docs/relnotes.rst

   - Supports multiple output conversion to slicing
   - Enhanced transpose OP optimization
-  - Inspector support new IP targets for IPU
+  - Inspector support new IP targets for NPU

 - ONNX Quantizer

   - Provided Python wheel file for installation
-  - Supports quantizing ONNX models for IPU as a plugin for the ONNX Runtime native quantizer
+  - Supports quantizing ONNX models for NPU as a plugin for the ONNX Runtime native quantizer
   - Supports power-of-two quantization with both QDQ and QOP format
   - Supports Non-overflow and Min-MSE quantization methods
   - Supports various quantization configurations in power-of-two quantization in both QDQ and QOP format.